4finance/micro-infra-spring/CONTRIBUTING.md

 * Make sure you wrote unit tests, both for new features or bug fixes
 * Add JavaDoc when applicable
 * You should avoid breaking backward compatibility, especially repackaging and changing `public` methods
-* Be carefull when changing dependencies
+* Be careful when changing dependencies
 * You don't have to assign person and milestone
 * Document new features in [Wiki](https://github.com/4finance/micro-infra-spring/wiki), especially new [configuration properties](https://github.com/4finance/micro-infra-spring/wiki/Configuration) after they are merged